 The Olympic Games bring together the world’s best athletes for a celebration of sportsmanship and international unity.

-Having started in ancient Greece and revived in 1894, the Olympics now include both Summer and Winter events.
+Having started in ancient Greece and revived in 1894, the Olympics now include events in both winter and summer.
 Traditions like the Olympic rings and the lighting of the flame are iconic symbols of athletic excellence and global connection.

 The diverse sports and memorable moments make the Olympics a special time, filling us with pride and a sense of unity as we cheer for our nations and celebrate together.